acoston/Ansible-EfficientIP/README.md

-# EfficientIP ansible module
+# EfficientIP Ansible module
-An efficientIP solidserver module for ansible
+An EfficientIP Solidserver module for Ansible

 ## Disclaimer